ahmedowian/code_katas/trees/README.md

 remove(TreeNode node, int treeLevelToModify) – this method will remove all nodes in the tree at the specified level whose value equals the value of node.

 Questions: What about its children?
+They must become the children of the parent.

 Note that a given NodeManager might be utilized by multiple threads.